Personal time management is a familiar idea, but you’ll find it much more effective to manage your energy not your time.

 Here’s more on the four dimensions of energy.

-Personal energy management involves looking at all 4 dimensions of energy, identifying the best opportunities for improvement, and putting in place an action plan to adjust your life: increasing and focusing your energy more effectively.
+To manage your energy and not your time look at all 4 dimensions of energy, identifying the best opportunities for improvement, and putting in place an action plan to adjust your life: increasing and focusing your energy more effectively.

 This is a ‘top, down’ plan because you can’t expect to make significant changes to your life unless you know why.
 Your ‘why’ is your purpose.
 It drives engagement, guides your energy investments and ignites motivation.